Sunday Morning for Children and Teens

 Childcare is available during the worship service every Sunday.
 In the nursery, children explore their world and develop a foundation of trust with the compassionate care of our experienced childcare providers.

-Kindergarten - 6th grade (Sundays at 10:00 am) During stand-alone sessions, children will experience wonder, explore their beliefs, develop spiritual tools for living in their changing world, and put their values into action in community service projects.
-Teens are welcome to join the group as they have fun together and practice valuable skills for life.
+Kindergarten - 12th grade (Sundays at 10:00 am) Children and teens begin in the worship service.
+After a Time for all Ages, they are welcome to stay in the service or go to religious education.
+We offer stand-alone sessions, in which young people experience wonder, explore their beliefs, develop spiritual tools for living in their changing world, and put their values into action in community service projects.
 One Sunday a month children, teens, and adults attend the full worship service together.

 Please register all your children from birth through 12th grade HERE.
-Contact Director of Religious Education Linda Weaver at linda@uureston.org to learn more about our programs.
+Contact Director of Religious Education Linda Weaver to learn more about our programs.

 Important Links